 • Best for: Multi-layer tear-offs and small commercial roofs

-The 30-yard bin keeps big tear-offs moving by skipping a second haul-out and speeding crew demobilization.
+Reserve the 30-yard bin for larger tear-offs to skip a second haul-out and speed crew demobilization.

 Asphalt Shingle Weight and Tonnage Planning

-The three-tab shingle averages 250 pounds per square; architectural laminate runs closer to 400.
-A standard 25-square tear-off lands between three and five tons before underlayment, so the hooklift truck routes the right container.
+The three-tab averages about 250 pounds; architectural laminate runs closer to 400.
+So a 25-square tear-off lands between three and five tons before underlayment, and you don’t want that weight capping a hooklift truck’s capacity.
 How does that translate to a 10-yard?
-It caps within the weight limit to clear the haul on one trip.
+Route the job into a roofing dumpster sized to contain the tonnage within the haul-out weight limit and you’re done.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition